SciML/ModelingToolkit.jl/docs/src/systems/ReactionSystem.md

 # ReactionSystem

 A `ReactionSystem` represents a system of chemical reactions.
 Conversions are provided to generate corresponding chemical reaction ODE models, chemical Langevin equation SDE models, and stochastic chemical kinetics jump process models.
-As a simple example, the code below creates a SIR model, and solves the corresponding ODE, SDE and jump process models.
+As a simple example, the code below creates a SIR model, and solves the corresponding ODE, SDE, and jump process models.

 ```julia
 using ModelingToolkit, OrdinaryDiffEq, StochasticDiffEq, DiffEqJump